 - ⅓ cup Fresh Coconut, grated

-- 2 tbsp Sambar powder , refer notes
+- 2 tablespoon Sambar powder , refer notes

-- 1.5 tbsp Hoorna or Cooked Dal + jaggery mixture , - refer notes
+- 1.5 tablespoon Hoorna or Cooked Dal + jaggery mixture , - refer notes

 - 2 Curry leaves , spring